SebastianoTaddei/UnixShellProgramming/lectures/00_introduction_to_unix_shell_programming.md

 ```

 this will show you all the files and directories in the root directory.
 You can also list the contents of the current directory by running `ls` without any arguments.
 Again, there are several options that you can use with `ls` to customize the output, we will explore them as we go along.
 The `ls` command stands for "list."

+NOTE: Another cool command to show the contents of a directory is `tree`, which should be available on most Linux installations (otherwise you can always download it via your package manager). `tree` shows the contents of a directory in a tree-like format, making it easier to visualize the directory structure.
+Beware that by default it will show you all folders and files, so running it on the root directory may be a bit overwhelming.
+In this cases, we will see how you can show just enough output of any command.

 ### 2.4 Creating and Removing Directories